chipguyhere/MqttTemplates/README.md

 # MqttTemplates

-This library for Arduino provides the foundation for creating simple sensor applications that report data to MQTT.
+This library for Arduino provides the foundation for creating simple sensor applications that report data to secure MQTT.
+You can edit the examples to use the transport of your choice.

 It's designed in the form of example sketches that securely report "hello world" messages to a public MQTT server, meant to be edited into your sketch that reports your valuable sensor data into your private MQTT server, securely if desired.